Accessibility Initiative

 Background

-Cactus Club is not ADA compliant.
-The bones of CC are nearly 140 years old and it requires four stairs to enter.
+The bones of CC are nearly 140 years old and for majority of its existence, it required using four stairs to enter.
 The building is considered “legacied”– there’s no regulatory requirement to make it accessible.
 We believe in universal design.
 Everyone uses the same front door.
-Everyone deserves to enjoy live
+Everyone deserves to enjoy live music.

 The Cactus+ Accessibility Initiative is a special project that braids infrastructure improvements with artist resourcing and community programming.
 This work will broaden the reach of who can access the space and impact public understandings of how accessibility is defined.
 We’re fundraising to make our 140 year old building more accessible to artists and attendees of all mobilities.